KULeuven-Diepenbeek/fsweb-course/content/Backend/laravel_basics.md

 ##### Install Laravel using Composer
 `$ composer global require laravel/installer`

-##### Reinstall XAMPP and move project into Dashboard -> Laravel
-first delete all files inside the dashboard directory

 ##### Create laravel project in your project folder
 `$ laravel new <projectName>` <br>
 starterkit -> none <br>